h-parekh/QA_tests/README.md

 rspec spec/curate/functional/func_curate_spec.rb --tag smoke_test
 ```

-To run multiple scenarios with different tags, pass them as separate tags to rspec command
+To run multiple scenarios with different tags, pass them as separate tags to rspec command.
+Rspec will run a union of the tags, i.e. all scenarios tagged with either of the tags will be run.
 ```console
 rspec spec/curate/functional/func_curate_spec.rb --tag smoke_test --tag read_only
 ```